BenjaminTMilnes/XSDRSpecification/README.md

 The &lt;last-name&gt; element defines the last name of an author.
 It must be contained by an &lt;author&gt; element.
 It should not include any font-styling elements, such as italic or bold font elements.

+### &lt;name&gt;

+The &lt;name&gt; element defines the name of an author.
+It can be used as an alternative to specifying the first and last name of an author separately.
+If the &lt;name&gt; element is given, any information in the &lt;first-name&gt; and &lt;last-name&gt; elements for that author is ignored.

 ## Text Flow Elements

 ### &lt;paragraph&gt;